BardOfCodes/DRL_in_CV/readme.md

 [AndrejKarapathy](https://github.com/karpathy/reinforcejs).

 This work has been complied by Aditya Ganeshan and Trisha Mittal while working at [Video Analytics Lab(VAL),IISc](http://val.serc.iisc.ernet.in/valweb/).
 We thank the lab for giving us this opportunity.

+## For the website:

+* The template used for the website is [Solana](https://github.com/rlue/jekyll-solana).
+Thanks to [rlue](https://github.com/rlue) for this elegant yet friendly theme!
+* For the Favicon, and a few other images, [Wordart.com](https://wordart.com/) and [LunaPic.com](https://www169.lunapic.com/editor/?action=transparent) were very useful.